transcend-information/RaspberryPi-SDcard-Security/README.md

-This document describes how to use functions which our tool provides.
+This document provides a way to use the LOCK / UNLOCK command (CMD42) and Secure Erase via Transcend RDF5 Card Reader on Raspberry Pi / NVIDIA Jetson Nano.

+After the host sets the password and sends it to the card,  the card will be locked.
+Data will be read and write protected, and can be viewed and changed only by entering the correct password.
+Where an incorrect password is provided, the card will remain locked.

+A password-protected card will be automatically locked after power reset.
+To permanently unlock a card, please remove the password.

 ## Hardware requirements
-1. Support Platform
+1. Supported Platform
-   - Raspberry Pi 4
+   - Raspberry Pi 4 or later
    - NVIDIA Jetson Nano

 2. Supported SD cards
-   - Transcend Embedded SD card
-   - Transcend Embedded mirco SD
+   - Transcend Embedded SD card / mirco SD

 3. Supported Card Reader
    - Transcend RDF5

 ## Compile the executable file

 Go to the project folder and use the command line below to build an executable file named 'sdsecure'.

 ```bash
 gcc main.c libscsi.c -o sdsecure
 ```